18.104.22.168 Common benefit rates

 - parenting payment (partnered).

-This table shows the basic rates in dollars per fortnight (pf) as at 20 September 2021*.
+This table shows the basic rates in dollars per fortnight (pf) as at 20 March 2022*.
+Current rates can be found in the A guide to Australian Government payments booklet on the Services Australia website.

 |Recipient status||Rate ($ pf)|

-Single principal carer with activity test exemption EITHER:
+Single principal carer with an exemption from mutual obligation requirements EITHER:

 *The maximum rate of payment may be higher if the person is eligible for supplementary payments (see below) in addition to the basic rate.

-# This amount is equal to the maximum rate of PPS, including pension supplement, and is payable to JSP recipients who have an activity test exemption under subsections 602C(3) and 602C(3A).
+# This amount is equal to the maximum rate of PPS, including pension supplement, and is payable to JSP recipients who have an exemption from mutual obligation requirements under paragraphs 40P(2)(a) or (b) of the SS(Admin)Act.
 Recipients may be eligible for such an exemption if:

-- they are a registered and active foster carer of a child, or children, for whom they are a principal carer, OR
+- they are a registered and active foster carer of a child, or children, for whom they are a principal carer

-- they are the principal carer of a large family (4 or more children under 16 years of age), OR
+- they are the principal carer of a large family (4 or more children under 16 years of age)

 - they are a home educator of a child, or children, for whom they are the principal carer, OR